 Correctly identifying patients from admission to discharge with RFID tagging or bracelets prevents patients from receiving the wrong medication.
 When it comes to documentation incorrectly identifying patient records would result in inaccurate lab diagnostic results.
 Misdiagnoses and serious medical errors commonly occur in the health care industry.
 By exploring together ways RFID can work in your environment may decrease clinical errors significantly.

 The U.S. Institute of Medicine stated that 98,000 fatalities occur every year due to mistakes some involving prescription medicine.
 An investigative report called “Dead By Mistake” estimated 200,000 Americans were at risk for losing their lives back in 2009 due to preventable medical errors and hospital infections.
 RFID technology may be able to prevent the prescribing of the wrong pharmaceutical drugs.
 Storing a patient’s medical history and ascertaining if a patient is allergic to certain drugs is another advantage to adopting this modern day technology designed for the healthcare system.

 RFID technology can be used to track health care staff and patients in real time.
 Outpatient administrators can locate staff at a moment’s notice.

 RFID and Medication

 RFID tags attached to a patient’s wrist can by synced with bar coded information on packets of pharmaceutical drugs.
 Tagging ensures individual patients receive the correct prescribed medication.
-Our RFID Asset Tracking solution can track medication from the pharmacy all the way to the drug being administered to the patient, eliminating any errors along the way.
+Our experience with our RFID Asset Tracking solution may be able to be applied to track medication from the pharmacy all the way to the drug being administered to the patient, eliminating any errors along the way.

-Contact us for more information on how our RFID system can be tailored for your Outpatient Care Centre.
+Contact us for more information on how we can explore the use of RFID technology at your Outpatient Care Centre together!